BojidaraBojanova/ShareRecipesApp/README.md

 ## Features

 - **User Authentication:** Users can sign up, log in, and manage their profiles.
-- **Recipe Managment:** Registered Users can create, edit, and delete their recipes.
+- **Recipe Management:** Registered Users can create, edit, and delete their recipes.
 Not registered users can only view the recipes.
 - **Search Functionality:** Users can search for recipes based on the recipe title
 - **Responsive Design:** The application is optimized for various screen sizes, ensuring a seamless experience across devices.